 Here's how to help kids recognize their mood more quickly and identify ways to manage their mood.

-Read the book Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst.
+This lesson will help kids understand how to recognize and manage their moods.
+Begin by reading the book Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst.
 Give kids time to really think about the book and share their thoughts.

 To use this with your students click here.

 Read to Find Out a Character's Mood

 Read aloud the excerpt from Judith Viorist's book, Alexander and the Terrible, Horrible, No Good, Very Bad Day.

 Ask students to supply words from your classroom's Feelings and Emotions Chart that describe Alexander's feelings.